ropg/ESP32_RTC_EEPROM/README.md

 ### Usage

-1. Add this library using the library manager or by cloniung this repository into your Arduino library folder.
+1. Add this library using the library manager or by cloning this repository into your Arduino library folder.

 2. Replace `#include <EEPROM.h>` in your code by `#include <ESP32_RTC_EEPROM.h>`.